Member Company Efforts to Combat Coronavirus Outbreak

 Otsuka Announces No-Cost Access to its Medicines for Eligible, Newly Uninsured Patients in the US.
 More information here.

-Pfizer will perform pre-clinical confirmatory studies, including further anti-viral profiling and assessment of the suitability of the lead molecule for IV administration clinically.
-In parallel, the company is investing in materials that will accelerate the start of a potential clinical study of the lead molecule to the third quarter of 2020, subject to positive completion of the pre-clinical confirmatory studies.
+In April, Pfizer confirmed a lead compound and analogues are potent inhibitors of the SARS-CoV-2 3C-like (3CL) protease, based on the results of initial screening assays.
+In addition, preliminary data suggest the lead protease inhibitor shows antiviral activity against SARS-CoV-2.
+Consequently, Pfizer will perform pre-clinical confirmatory studies, including further anti-viral profiling and assessment of the suitability of the lead molecule for IV administration clinically.
+In parallel, the company is also investing in materials that will accelerate the start of a potential clinical study of the lead molecule to third quarter 2020, three or more months in advance of earlier estimates, subject to positive completion of the pre-clinical confirmatory studies.

 Sanofi Pasteur, the vaccines global business unit of Sanofi, will leverage previous development work for a SARS vaccine which may unlock a fast path forward for developing a COVID-19 vaccine.
 Sanofi is collaborating with BARDA, expanding the company’s long-standing partnership with the Authority.
 Sanofi will use its recombinant DNA platform to produce a 2019 novel coronavirus vaccine candidate.
 The recombinant technology produces an exact genetic match to proteins found on the surface of the virus.
 The DNA sequence encoding this antigen will be combined into the DNA of the baculovirus expression platform, the basis of Sanofi’s licensed recombinant influenza product, and used to rapidly produce large quantities of the coronavirus antigen which will be formulated to stimulate the immune system to protect against the virus.

-The company is also collaborating with and with Translate Bio, a clinical-stage messenger RNA (mRNA) therapeutics company, where Sanofi is combining its deep vaccine expertise and support with Translate Bio's messenger RNA platform to discover, design, and manufacture a number of SARS-CoV-2 vaccine candidates.
-In addition, Sanofi has started a global clinical trial program with Regeneron evaluating Kevzara(r) (sarilumab) in patients hospitalized with severe COVID-19.
-This global clinical program began in the U.S. at medical centers in New York, one of the epicenters of the U.S. COVID-19 outbreak, and is quickly recruiting across the country where COVID-19 is most prevalent.
+The company is also collaborating with Translate Bio, a clinical-stage messenger RNA (mRNA) therapeutics company, where Sanofi is combining its deep vaccine expertise and support with Translate Bio's messenger RNA platform to discover, design, and manufacture a number of SARS-CoV-2 vaccine candidates.

 Additionally, Sanofi and GSK have signed a letter of intent to develop an adjuvanted vaccine for COVID-19, using innovative technology from both companies, to help address the ongoing pandemic.
 Sanofi will contribute its S-protein COVID-19 antigen, which is based on recombinant DNA technology.
 This technology has produced an exact genetic match to proteins found on the surface of the virus, and the DNA sequence encoding this antigen has been combined into the DNA of the baculovirus expression platform, the basis of Sanofi’s licensed recombinant influenza product in the US.
 GSK will contribute its proven pandemic adjuvant technology.
 The use of an adjuvant can be of particular importance in a pandemic situation since it may reduce the amount of vaccine protein required per dose, allowing more vaccine doses to be produced and therefore contributing to protect more people.

-Sanofi has signed an agreement with Luminostics to evaluate a collaboration on a unique self-testing solution for COVID-19, using Luminostics’ innovative technology.
-Luminostics would contribute its proprietary technology for consumer-diagnostics for COVID-19 testing while Sanofi would bring its clinical research testing experience and capabilities.
-The goal is to provide a smartphone-based solution that eliminates the current need for healthcare professional administration or laboratory tests.
+Sanofi has signed an agreement with Luminostics to evaluate a collaboration a unique self-testing solution for covid-19, using Luminostics’ innovative technology.
+Luminostics would contribute its proprietary technology for consumer-diagnostics for covid-19 testing while Sanofi would bring its clinical research testing experience and capabilities. the goal is to provide a smartphone-based solution that eliminates the current need for healthcare professional administration or laboratory.

 Sanofi is also contributing towards those on the front lines.
 Sanofi China donated 1 million RMB to the Chinese Red Cross Foundation to purchase relevant equipment and supplies for the epidemic area, including protective suits, goggles, masks, gloves, and disinfection equipment.
 Sanofi Pasteur China donated virus testing devices (throat swabs) worth 500 thousand RMB to Hubei Provincial CDC - Center for Diseases Control and prevention.
 Sanofi has also contributed $450,000 to humanitarian aid organizations who are working on the frontlines and with the free health clinics across the U.S., and to community organizations helping those in need.